 strip.white = TRUE removes spaces at the start and end of character elements.
 Spaces are often introduced accidentally during data entry.
 R treats "word" and " word" differently, which is not usually desired.

 na.strings = c("NA","") tells R that in addition to the usual

 NA, empty strings in columns of character data are also to be treated as missing.
-By default, R treats a blank cell in a column of character data as a character string of zero length rather than as missing.
+By default, base R treats a blank cell in a column of character data as a character string of zero length rather than as missing.

 Read data from an online file

 A data file accessible on the internet can be read directly without downloading first: